-Torchwood is a small slender tree or large shrub, typically 10 – 15 feet in height but can reach 22 feet under ideal conditions.
-It commonly has a dense rounded crown with low vertical branches.
-The bark is smooth and gray becoming rough with furrows and plates as the tree ages.
-But, leaves are opposite or subopposite, light glossy green composed of 3 – 5 leaflets.
-Consequently, leaflets are ovate to lanceolate with a long pointed tip and 1 – 3 inches long.
+Amyris elemifera (Torchwood) is a small slender tree or large shrub, 10 to 15 feet (ca. 457 cm) in height but can reach 22 feet (6.71 m) under ideal conditions.
+It has a dense rounded crown with low vertical branches.
+The smooth gray bark becomes rough with furrows and plates as the tree ages.
+The light, glossy, green leaves are opposite or sub opposite.
+Also, the leaves have 3 to 5 leaflets.
+In addition, the leaflets are ovate to Lancelot.
+The long pointed tip and 1 to 3 inches (ca. 8 cm) long.

-In addition, flowers are borne in erect branched clusters, blooms tiny, white, semi-showy and aromatic, attracting butterflies.
-Fruits are purplish-black berries about 1/4 inch in diameter, aromatic and edible, containing a single brown seed; seeds are used for propagation.
+In addition, its tiny, white, semi-showy and aromatic flowers are borne in erect branched clusters.
+These blooms attract butterflies.
+The aromatic and edible purplish-black berries measure about 1/4 inch (10.16 cm) in diameter.
+The berries contain a single brown seed; used for propagation.
 Birds and mammals eat the fruits.
-Several plant parts are used as medicine.
-The green wood is highly resinous and by fraying the ends used to make a torch, hence the common name.
-Twigs are burned as incense.
+Also, some plant parts have medicinal properties.
+The green wood is resinous and by fraying the ends one can make a torch.
+Hence, the common name.
+Twigs can burn as incense.

-Torchwood grows well in moist well-drained sandy or limestone soils with an organic top layer.
-It is an attractive small plant for coastal area gardens or parks, and can be shaped into a hedge as a buffer planting.
-It is also an attractive specimen for a native plant garden.
+Torchwood grows in moist well-drained sandy soils with an organic top layer.
+Amyris elemifera (Torchwood) is an attractive small plant for coastal area gardens or parks.
+Or it can be a hedge as a buffer.
+It is an attractive specimen for a native plant garden.